 1. Payment of rent in advance and on time,

-2. Prompt payment of Water Usage Charges; and
+2. Prompt payment of water usage charges,

-If you are having any type of difficulty meeting these or any other obligation contained within the agreement please contact us at anytime - we would love to help you.
+If you are having any type of difficulty meeting these or any other obligation contained within the agreement please contact us at any time - we would love to help you.

 Rent payments at Prudential Real Estate are made via periodical direct debit only.
 When you signed your tenancy agreement you also nominated a bank account from which we could withdraw your rent each week.
 If this bank account changes please let us know.